max-schenke/DESSCA/README.md

 ![](Figures/Heatmap0.png)

-The coverage pdf is updated with the given distribution.
+The coverage probability density function (PDF) is updated with the given distribution.
 DESSCA can now suggest where to place the next sample.

 ```